This is my first FL Studio Tutorial on Music Sensation.

 It took me 11 hours and 57 minutes.

-17. Send the remix to the artist that created the original track.
+17. Send this FL Studio tutorial to the artist that created the original track

 If you are sure that your remix is really good there is something else that you could do.